 EPA notes that the combination of drywell monitoring, and liquid level monitoring, represents the best currently available technology for SST leak detection.
-EPA will be reviewing results of the high-resolution resistivity (HRR) LDMM technology being deployed on a demonstration basis at tank 241-S-102, as well as tanks 241-C-103 and 241-C-109.
+EPA will be reviewing results of the high-resolution resistivity (HRR) LDMM technology being deployed on a demonstration basis at tanks 241-S-102, 241-C-103 and 241-C-109, as well as the C-102 Series tanks.
 Should HRR offer improved leak detection performance (minimum detectable leak, time required for detection, etc.), EPA will consider application of HRR to future SST retrievals requiring TSCA authorization for use of DST supernate.
 See Phase II approval Condition 9.

-8) Energy may request changes to schedules specified in these tank 241-C-103/241-C-109 Phase II conditions.
+8. Energy may request changes to schedules specified in these C-102 Series Phase II conditions.
 Such requests shall be in writing, including justification for the requested modifications, and submitted to the EPA contacts listed in Phase I Condition 6.
 Prior to written approval of the requested change, Energy shall comply with the existing conditions of this approval.

 The purpose of this condition is to reflect EPA's recognition that some elements of retrieval activities (including reporting and documentation) covered by this approval may of necessity require additional time beyond that specified in this approval.
-In addition, EPA recognizes the need for work to be conducted pursuant to this approval to be integrated to the extent practicable and consistent with EPA's obligation to ensure the approved activities do not pose an unreasonable risk of injury to health or the environment with requirements by Ecology.
+In addition, EPA recognizes the need for work to be conducted pursuant to this approval to be consistent with, and integrated to the extent practicable with, EPA's obligation to ensure the approved activities do not pose an unreasonable risk of injury to health or the environment with requirements by Ecology.

-9) Energy shall submit to the EPA contacts listed in Phase I approval Condition 6 the final report of high-resolution resistivity (HRR) leak detection test conducted pursuant to the Ecology-approved test plan RPP-17191, Rev. 1, concurrent with submission of this report to Ecology.
+9. Energy shall submit to the EPA contacts listed in Phase I approval Condition 6 the final report of any high-resolution resistivity (HRR) leak detection test(s) which may be conducted at any or all C-102 Series tanks pursuant to the C-102 TWRWP RPP-22393, Rev. 3, Section 4.2.1 as approved by Ecology and any Ecology-approved test plans as may be applicable.
+This submission shall be concurrent with submission of the report, if any, to Ecology.